 In some cases, the court may order a “no alcohol” term as part of probation.
 This means you will be on search and seizure for alcohol including on your person, vehicle, or home.
-You will also be prohibited from using or possessing alcohol and will not be permitted to be anywhere where alcohol is the primary item of sale like bars.
+You will also be prohibited from using or possessing alcohol and will not be permitted to be anywhere where alcohol is the primary item of sale, like bars and taverns.

 You can expect to pay approximately $2000 or more if you are convicted of a DUI.
-El Dorado County will allow you to make payments.
+Most counties will allow you to make payments.
 If you fail to make payments, you will be referred to collections, your license will be suspended, and you will violate your probation.
-In El Dorado County you can convert your fines to alternative sentencing which can save you a lot of money.
+In some counties you can convert your fines to alternative sentencing which can save you a lot of money.

 Violating DUI Probation

 You will be in violation of probation if you fail to comply with the court ordered probation terms including failing to enroll/complete DUI classes, appear in court when ordered, or completing your jail sentence.
 If probation is violated, the judge will issue a warrant and you will be arrested and brought back to court to answer for the violation of probation.

 California Vehicle Code §23597 gives judges the power to revoke a license if a person has two or more priors within ten years of a new offense.
 The factors that are considered by the judge in imposing the 10-year revocation are: